connorrothschild/v3/content/posts/flat-data-r.md

 ## Doing it in R

 The most essential step of a Flat Data project is *postprocessing*.
-This occurs **after data retrieval** and **before data output**, and it can be done in a few different languages!
-By default, most of the OCTO team's [examples](https://github.com/githubocto/flat-postprocessing/tree/main/examples) are done in JavaScript/TypeScript, and one user has given an example of postprocessing in [Python.](https://github.com/pierrotsmnrd/flat_data_py_example) To the best of my knowledge, there aren't any examples of including R in the postprocessing stage, hence the reason for this post!
+This occurs **after data retrieval** and **before data output**, and it can be done in a few different languages.
+By default, the OCTO team's [examples](https://github.com/githubocto/flat-postprocessing/tree/main/examples) are done in JavaScript/TypeScript, and one user has given an example of postprocessing in [Python](https://github.com/pierrotsmnrd/flat_data_py_example).
+To the best of my knowledge, though, there aren't any examples of including R in the postprocessing stage, hence the reason for this post!

+**Using R in a Flat Data pipeline is as simple as installing the necessary packages and then sourcing your R cleaning script from a postprocessing TypeScript file.** Let's explore how that works.

 We'll be grabbing data from the [Mapping Police Violence](https://mappingpoliceviolence.org/) homepage, tidying it up, and then republishing it.
 (This cleaned data is the source for my [visualization](https://connorrothschild.github.io/police-killings/) on police violence.)
-The final output, if you're interested, looks like this:
+The final data output looks like this:

-<iframe src="https://flatgithub.com/connorrothschild/police-killings?filename=public%2Fdata%2Fcleaned_data.csv" style="height: 90vh;" width="100%"></iframe>
+<iframe src="https://flatgithub.com/connorrothschild/police-killings?filename=public%2Fdata%2Fcleaned.csv" style="height: 90vh;" width="100%"></iframe>

 ### 01. Setup `flat.yml`